EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-5/index.md

 ---
-title: "XJ - Unibody Rust Repair Part 5: Designing A Custom Gas Tank Cradle"
+title: 'Unibody Rust Repair Part 5: Designing A Custom Gas Tank Cradle'
 date: 2020-11-22
 type: post
+series: 'XJ Build'
-thumbnail: "/post/xj/unibody-rust-repair-part-5/images/thumbnail.jpg"
+thumbnail: '/post/xj/unibody-rust-repair-part-5/images/thumbnail.jpg'
-featuredImage: "/post/xj/unibody-rust-repair-part-5/images/23.jpg"
+featuredImage: '/post/xj/unibody-rust-repair-part-5/images/23.jpg'
 ---

 Directly below the floor of the XJ in the cargo area sits the gas tank.
 Tucked tight between the frame rails it rests a mere 1/2" from the floor.
 The mount for the gas tank is also what braces the floor in the cargo area.